jrandj/aws-security-specialty/README.md

 1. Development teams in your organisation use S3 buckets to store the log files for various applications hosted in development environments in AWS.
 The developers want to keep the logs for one month for troubleshooting purposes and then remove the logs.
 What feature will enable this requirement?
     * Lifecycle configuration on the S3 bucket enables you to specify the lifecycle management objects in a bucket, including logs.
 An expiration action can be used to specify when the objects expire.

+1. You have a set of applications, databases, and web servers hosted in AWS.
+The web servers are placed behind an ELB.
+There are separate security groups for the application, database, and web servers.
+The security groups have been defined accordingly.
+There is an issue with the communication between the application and database servers.
+In order to troubleshoot the issue between just the application and database server, what is the ideal set of minimal steps you would take?
+    * As communication is usually from the application to the database, check the outbound rules for the application security group and the inbound rules for the database security group.

+1. You have a highly sensitive application which you would like to protect from being overwhelmed by malicious traffic.
+You are running your own proprietary web application firewall which performs packet inspection and filtering on two EC2 instances behind an application load balancer.
+Once the traffic is deemed safe, it is sent to your application servers.
+However a recent DDoS attack managed to overwhelm your infrastructure, causing legitimate requests to hang.
+How can you configure your infrastructure to be more scalable and resilient to this kind of attack?
+    * Run the proprietary firewall software on an autoscaling group of EC2 instances behind an internet facing elastic load balancer.
+Place another load balancer in front of your application servers.

+1. Your web application is running on an auto-scaling group of EC2 instances behind an Elastic Load Balancer.
+You are receiving reports of multiple malicious requests which are attempting to perform a SQL injection attack.
+The requests are coming from a group of IP addresses in the same range.
+Which of the following could you do to block these requests to prevent them from impacting your application?
+    * Use AWS WAF to block SQL injection attacks from this IP address range.
+AWS WAF is a web application firewall that helps protect web applications from attacks by allowing you to configure rules that allow, block, or monitor web requests based on conditions that you define.
+These conditions include IP addresses, HTTP headers, HTTP body, URI strings, SQL injection and cross-site scripting.
+GuardDuty is a Threat Detection service and cannot be used to block traffic.
+Inspector assesses applications for exposure, vulnerabilities, and deviations from best practices, it cannot be used to block traffic.
+    * Use a NACL to block traffic from this IP range.

+1. You are designing an e-commerce application which will run on a number of EC2 instances behind an Application Load Balancer, storing product and customer data in DynamoDB and product images in S3.
+In your previous role at another company, your systems were frequently targeted by SQL injection and cross-site scripting attacks.
+Which of the following can be used to protect against this type of attack?
+    * AWS WAF.

+1. You are helping an IT organization meet some security audit requirements imposed on them by a prospective customer.
+The customer wants to ensure their vendors uphold the same security practices as they do before they can become authorized vendors.
+The organization's assets consist of around 50 EC2 instances all within a single private VPC.
+The VPC is only accessible via an OpenVPN connection to an OpenVPN server hosted on an EC2 instance in the VPC.
+The customer's audit requirements disallow any direct exposure to the public internet.
+Additionally, prospective vendors must demonstrate that they have a proactive method in place to ensure OS-level vulnerabilities are remediated as soon as possible.
+Which of the following AWS services will fulfill this requirement?
+    * Employ Amazon Inspector to periodically assess applications for vulnerabilities or deviations from best practices.
+AWS Inspector will proactively monitor instances using a database of known vulnerabilities and suggest patches.

+1. You are troubleshooting a CloudFront setup for a client.
+The client has an Apache web server that is configured for both HTTP and HTTPS.
+It has a valid TLS certificate acquired from LetsEncrypt.org.
+They have also configured the Apache server to redirect HTTP to HTTPS to ensure a safe connection.
+In front of that web server, they have created a CloudFront distribution with the web server as the origin.
+The distribution is set for GET and HEAD HTTP methods using an Origin Protocol Policy of HTTP only.
+When a web browser tries to connect to the CloudFront URL, the browser just spins and never reaches the web server.
+However, when a web browser points to the web server itself, we get the page properly.
+Which of the following if done by themselves would most likely fix the problem?
+    * Change the CloudFront distribution origin protocol policy to use only HTTPS or remove the redirection policy on the origin server and allow it to accept HTTP.
+With CloudFront only configured for HTTP Only, we have a loop when the web server redirects HTTP to HTTPS.
+We can either enable HTTPS on CloudFront or disable the redirection policy on the Apache server.

+1. Your Head of Security has asked you to recommend a solution to protect your website against DDoS attacks, SQL injection and cross-site scripting attacks.
+Which of the following services do you recommend?
+    * Use AWS Shield to protect against DDoS attacks.
+    * Use AWS WAF to protect against DDoS attacks.
+    * Use AWS WAF to protect against SQL injection.
+    * Use AWS WAF to protect against cross-site scripting.

+1. Your manager has developed a penetration test plan that targets many of the services contained within the company's AWS infrastructure.
+The penetration test plan is implemented in two stages.
+The first stage targets AWS services that do not need prior AWS approval while the second stage targets services that do require prior AWS approval.
+Your manager requests that you review his test plan and identify any issues or inconsistencies.
+From the following services, select those services that do not need prior AWS approval.
+    * Permitted services are EC2 instances, NAT Gateways, ELBs, RDS, CloudFront, Aurora, API Gateways, AWS Lambda and Lambda Edge functions, LightSail resources, and Elastic Beanstalk environments.

+1. Which of the following services can AWS WAF be deployed with?
+    * Application Load Balancer.
+    * CloudFront.

+1. You are working as a Security Architect at a large retail bank, designing a new secure website which will enable customers to apply for a personal loan online.
+You would like to protect your application from attacks such as SQL injection and cross-site scripting.
+Which of the following AWS services would you consider using when planning this website?
+    * Application Load Balancer.
+WAF is closely integrated with CloudFront and Application Load Balancer.
+    * AWS WAF.
+    * CloudFront.

+1. AWS provides a number of security related managed services to help protect your infrastructure and applications running in the cloud.
+Which of the following can be used to protect against SQL injection and cross-site scripting attacks?
+    * AWS WAF.

+1. You have been asked to design a solution to perform deep packet inspection, which of the following can you use?
+    * AWS Network Firewall.
+You can filter network traffic at the perimeter of your VPC using AWS Network Firewall.
+Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service.
+Rule groups in AWS Network Firewall provide detailed criteria for packet inspection and specify what to do when a packet matches the criteria.
+When Network Firewall finds a match between the criteria and a packet, the packet matches the rule group.

+1. You are working for a charity which is working to monitor global climate change.
+You have created a VPC which has a private subnet and a public subnet with a NAT Gateway.
+You have been asked to provision a number of EC2 instances which will run an application which needs to download publicly available climate statistics from a government website.
+Which of the following options is the most secure way to configure this?
+    * Launch the EC2 instances in the private subnet, route internet-bound traffic to the NAT Gateway in the public subnet to access the government website.

+1. You have been asked to design an IPS/IDS solution to protect your AWS infrastructure from possible incidents, violations and threats.
+Which of the following do you recommend?
+    * Search for a third-party solution in the AWS Marketplace digital catalogue.
+AWS acknowledge that they do not provide IPS/IDS.
+Instead they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.

 ### Identity and Access Management